As a retired military officer, I do not publicly endorse candidates.

 Most countries are parties to Additional Protocol 1 to the Geneva Conventions which, in Article 51, forbids reprisals against civilians.
 The U.S., however, is not a party to Protocol I and does not consider this portion to be binding customary international law.

 The U.S. finds the provisions restricting reprisals to be “counterproductive [because] they remove a significant deterrent that protects civilians and war victims on all sides of a conflict,” according to the Law of War Manual.

-Long before Trump’s candidacy, thoughtful scholars have raised the idea that reprisals are not permitted in conflicts where the adversary is not another country.
+Long before Trump’s candidacy, thoughtful scholars have raised the idea of limited reprisals as potentially useful tools to counter the barbarism of terrorists.
+Still, the International Committee of the Red Cross insists that reprisals are not permitted in conflicts where the adversary is not another country.

 The U.S. approach to reprisal is not an invention of the Obama administration.
 A footnote in the manual makes it clear that it is a U.S. position of long standing by quoting a 1987 statement of Judge Abraham Sofaer, then legal advisor to the U.S. State Department.